Side effects may occur with KEYTRUDA and LENVIMA

 FDA-Approved Indications

-• a kind of kidney cancer called advanced renal cell carcinoma (RCC) as your first treatment when your kidney cancer has spread or cannot be removed by surgery.
+- a kind of kidney cancer called advanced renal cell carcinoma (RCC) in adults as your first treatment when your kidney cancer has spread or cannot be removed by surgery.

-• a kind of uterine cancer called advanced endometrial carcinoma:
+- a kind of uterine cancer called advanced endometrial carcinoma in adults:

 Important Safety Information for KEYTRUDA® (pembrolizumab)